Huang-Hau-Shuan/Orbital25/milestone2.md

       - Registers all bus route GameObjects (assigned in inspector window)
       - Implements get on and get off the bus logic
         - Determines current stop based on `GameDataManager.instance.GetPreviousSceneName()`.
-        - `GetOnBus(string stopName)`: Promp the user to choose one available line.
+        - `GetOnBus(string stopName)`: Prompt the user to choose one available line.
 Calls MoveBus() on that line to start from this stop.
         - `GetOff()`: calls `GetOff()` of the current line

    1. Bus (`unity\Assets\scripts\Bus.cs`)